Data-Driven Invariant Learning for Probabilistic Programs: Learning Exact Invariants

 In principle, a good choice of initializations should exercise as many parts of the program as possible.
 For instance, for \prog in~\cref{fig:example}, if we only try initial states satisfying $x \neq 0$, then it is impossible to learn the term $[x = 0] \cdot (n + \frac{1}{p})$ in $\weakp(\prog, n)$ from data.
 However, covering the control flow graph may not be enough.
 Ideally, to learn how the expected value of $\post$ depends on the initial state, we also want data from multiple initial states along each path.

-While choosing initializations that ensure perfect coverage seems like a difficult problem, our implementation uses a simpler strategy: \getstates generates $\mathit{nstates}$ states in total, each by sampling the value of every program variable uniformly at random from a space.
+While it is unclear how to choose initializations to ensure optimal coverage, our implementation uses a simpler strategy: \getstates generates $\nstates$ states in total, each by sampling the value of every program variable uniformly at random from a space.
 We assume program variables are typed as booleans, integers, probabilities, or floating point numbers and sample variables of some type from the corresponding space.
 For boolean variables, the sampling space is simply $\{0, 1\}$; for probability variables, the space includes reals in some interval bounded away from $0$ and $1$, because probabilities too close to 0 or 1 tend to increase the variance of programs (e.g., making some loops iterate for a very long time); for floating point number and integer variables, the spaces are respectively reals and integers in some bounded range.
 This strategy, while simple, is already very effective in nearly all of our benchmarks (see~\cref{sec:eval}), though other strategies are certainly possible (e.g., performing a grid search of initial states from some space).